uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

         .. automethod:: pyuaf.util.Status.statusCode

-            Get the UAF status code (as defined by :class:`pyuaf.util.statuscodes`).
+            Get the UAF status code (as defined by :mod:`pyuaf.util.statuscodes`).

+            UAF status codes are not the same as OPC UA status codes!
+            See the :mod:`pyuaf.util.statuscodes` and :mod:`pyuaf.util.opcuastatuscodes` modules
+            for more info!

-            :return: The UAF status code (as defined by :class:`pyuaf.util.statuscodes`).
+            :return: The UAF status code (as defined by :mod:`pyuaf.util.statuscodes`).
             :rtype:  ``int``

         .. automethod:: pyuaf.util.Status.statusCodeName

             Get the name of the UAF status code.

+            UAF status codes are not the same as OPC UA status codes!
+            See the :mod:`pyuaf.util.statuscodes` and :mod:`pyuaf.util.opcuastatuscodes` modules
+            for more info!

             :return: The name of the UAF status code.
             :rtype:  ``str``